 Within this architecture, behaviors are build from two components: one related to perception (Abstract behavior), the other to action (Primitive behavior).
 The abstract behavior is an explicit specification of the behavior's activation conditions (i.e., preconditions), and its effects (i.e., postconditions).
 The behaviors that do the work that achieves the specified effects under the given conditions are called primitive behaviors.
 An abstract behavior takes sensory information from the environment and, when its preconditions are met, activates the corresponding primitive behavior(s), which achieve the effects specified in its postconditions.
+In addition to the task behavior network, the robot also has an obstacle-avoidance behavior that it automatically invokes, and which takes precedence over any behaviors that may be executing at that time.

-The abstract behaviors embed representations of a behavior's goals in the form of abstracted environmental states.
+The abstract behaviors embed representations of a behavior's goals in the form of abstracted environmental states, which are continuously computed from the sensory data.
 This is a key feature of our architecture, and a critical aspect for learning from experience.
 In order to learn a task the robot has to create a link between perception (observations) and the robot's behaviors that would achieve the same observed effects.